Sons of Malta: Revivals

 The New Orleans Time-Picayune of Dec 27, 1866, reported "The Order of the Sons of Malta is to be revived in Richmond," and the Biennial Report of the Secretary of State of the State of Texas (1894) contains a listing for the Grand Lodge of the Sons of Malta in Houston, their charter having been filed with the Secretary of State on June 28, 1879.
 To what extent these were genuine revivals, rather than organizations inspired by the Sons of Malta's humbuggery, is difficult to determine, though at least some of the "revived" Sons of Malta used different designation for their officers than the original I.S.O.M.

 A group called the Sons of Adam was established in Parsons, Kansas in 1879 by several prominent businessmen, including Masons.
-The order is supposed to have had the same raison d'etre as the Sons of Malta and early Ku Klux Klan.
+The order is supposed to have had the same raison d'être as the Sons of Malta and early Ku Klux Klan.
 It had a "brief, but eventful career."